renebarto/baremetal/doc/tutorials/09-mailbox.md

 44: #include <baremetal/MemoryManager.h>
 45: #include <baremetal/Util.h>
 46:
-47: namespace baremetal {
+47: using namespace baremetal;
 48:
-49: struct PropertySimple
-50: {
-51:     Property tag;
-52:     uint32   value;
-53: } PACKED;
-54:
-55: RPIPropertiesInterface::RPIPropertiesInterface(IMailbox &mailbox)
+49: RPIPropertiesInterface::RPIPropertiesInterface(IMailbox &mailbox)
-56:     : m_mailbox{mailbox}
+50:     : m_mailbox{mailbox}
-57: {
+51: {
-58: }
+52: }
-59:
+53:
-60: bool RPIPropertiesInterface::GetTag(PropertyID tagID, void *tag, unsigned tagSize)
+54: bool RPIPropertiesInterface::GetTag(PropertyID tagID, void *tag, unsigned tagSize)
-61: {
+55: {
-62:     if (FillTag(tagID, tag, tagSize) != tagSize)
+56:     if (FillTag(tagID, tag, tagSize) != tagSize)
+57:         return false;
+58:
+59:     auto result = GetTags(tag, tagSize);
+60:
+61:     if (!result)
+62:     {
 63:         return false;
-64:
-65:     auto result = GetTags(tag, tagSize);
-66:
-67:     if (!result)
-68:     {
-69:         return false;
-70:     }
-71:
-72:     return CheckTagResult(tag);
-73: }
-74:
-75: bool RPIPropertiesInterface::CheckTagResult(void *tag)
-76: {
-77:     Property *header = reinterpret_cast<Property *>(tag);
-78:
-79:     if ((header->tagRequestResponse & RPI_MAILBOX_TAG_RESPONSE) == 0)
-80:         return false;
-81:
-82:     header->tagRequestResponse &= ~RPI_MAILBOX_TAG_RESPONSE;
-83:     return (header->tagRequestResponse != 0);
-84: }
-85:
-86: size_t RPIPropertiesInterface::FillTag(PropertyID tagID, void *tag, unsigned tagSize)
-87: {
-88:     if ((tag == nullptr) || (tagSize < sizeof(PropertySimple)))
-89:         return 0;
-90:
-91:     Property *header        = reinterpret_cast<Property *>(tag);
-92:     header->tagID           = static_cast<uint32>(tagID);
-93:     header->tagBufferSize   = tagSize - sizeof(Property);
-94:     header->tagRequestResponse = 0;
-95:
-96:     return tagSize;
-97: }
-98:
-99: bool RPIPropertiesInterface::GetTags(void *tags, unsigned tagsSize)
-100: {
-101:     if ((tags == nullptr) || (tagsSize < sizeof(PropertySimple)))
-102:         return false;
+64:     }
+65:
+66:     return CheckTagResult(tag);
+67: }
+68:
+69: bool RPIPropertiesInterface::CheckTagResult(void *tag)
+70: {
+71:     Property *header = reinterpret_cast<Property *>(tag);
+72:
+73:     if ((header->tagRequestResponse & RPI_MAILBOX_TAG_RESPONSE) == 0)
+74:         return false;
+75:
+76:     header->tagRequestResponse &= ~RPI_MAILBOX_TAG_RESPONSE;
+77:     return (header->tagRequestResponse != 0);
+78: }
+79:
+80: size_t RPIPropertiesInterface::FillTag(PropertyID tagID, void *tag, unsigned tagSize)
+81: {
+82:     if ((tag == nullptr) || (tagSize < sizeof(PropertySimple)))
+83:         return 0;
+84:
+85:     Property *header        = reinterpret_cast<Property *>(tag);
+86:     header->tagID           = static_cast<uint32>(tagID);
+87:     header->tagBufferSize   = tagSize - sizeof(Property);
+88:     header->tagRequestResponse = 0;
+89:
+90:     return tagSize;
+91: }
+92:
+93: bool RPIPropertiesInterface::GetTags(void *tags, unsigned tagsSize)
+94: {
+95:     if ((tags == nullptr) || (tagsSize < sizeof(PropertySimple)))
+96:         return false;
+97:
+98:     unsigned bufferSize = sizeof(MailboxBuffer) + tagsSize + sizeof(uint32);
+99:     if ((bufferSize & 3) != 0)
+100:         return false;
+101:
+102:     MailboxBuffer *buffer = reinterpret_cast<MailboxBuffer *>(MemoryManager::GetCoherentPage(CoherentPageSlot::PropertyMailbox));
 103:
-104:     unsigned bufferSize = sizeof(MailboxBuffer) + tagsSize + sizeof(uint32);
+104:     buffer->bufferSize  = bufferSize;
-105:     if ((bufferSize & 3) != 0)
-106:         return false;
+105:     buffer->requestCode = RPI_MAILBOX_REQUEST;
+106:     memcpy(buffer->tags, tags, tagsSize);
 107:
-108:     MailboxBuffer *buffer = reinterpret_cast<MailboxBuffer *>(MemoryManager::GetCoherentPage(CoherentPageSlot::PropertyMailbox));
-109:
-110:     buffer->bufferSize  = bufferSize;
-111:     buffer->requestCode = RPI_MAILBOX_REQUEST;
-112:     memcpy(buffer->tags, tags, tagsSize);
-113:
-114:     uint32 *endTag = reinterpret_cast<uint32 *>(buffer->tags + tagsSize);
+108:     uint32 *endTag = reinterpret_cast<uint32 *>(buffer->tags + tagsSize);
-115:     *endTag        = static_cast<uint32>(PropertyID::PROPTAG_END);
+109:     *endTag        = static_cast<uint32>(PropertyID::PROPTAG_END);
+110:
+111:     DataSyncBarrier();
+112:
+113:     uintptr bufferAddress = ARM_TO_GPU(reinterpret_cast<uintptr>(buffer));
+114:     if (m_mailbox.WriteRead(bufferAddress) != bufferAddress)
+115:     {
-116:
+116:         return false;
-117:     DataSyncBarrier();
+117:     }
 118:
-119:     uintptr bufferAddress = ARM_TO_GPU(reinterpret_cast<uintptr>(buffer));
-120:     if (m_mailbox.WriteRead(bufferAddress) != bufferAddress)
-121:     {
-122:         return false;
-123:     }
-124:
-125:     DataMemBarrier();
+119:     DataMemBarrier();
-126:
+120:
-127:     if (buffer->requestCode != RPI_MAILBOX_RESPONSE_SUCCESS)
+121:     if (buffer->requestCode != RPI_MAILBOX_RESPONSE_SUCCESS)
-128:     {
+122:     {
-129:         return false;
+123:         return false;
-130:     }
+124:     }
-131:
+125:
-132:     memcpy(tags, buffer->tags, tagsSize);
+126:     memcpy(tags, buffer->tags, tagsSize);
-133:
+127:
-134:     return true;
+128:     return true;
-135: }
+129: }
-136:
-137: } // namespace baremetal
 ```

-- Line 49-53: We declare a structure to hold the minimum property tag, which holds a single 32 bit value in the tag buffer.
-This will be used for sanity checks on the tag sizes
-- Line 55-58: We implement the `RPIPropertiesInterface` constructor.
+- Line 49-52: We implement the `RPIPropertiesInterface` constructor.
 This is quite straightforward
-- Line 60-73: We implement the `GetTag()` method.
+- Line 54-67: We implement the `GetTag()` method.
-  - Line 62-63: We fill in the tag data, and return false if the sanity check fails
+  - Line 56-57: We fill in the tag data, and return false if the sanity check fails
-  - Line 65-70: We request the property, which will return true if successful.
+  - Line 59-64: We request the property, which will return true if successful.
 If this fails, we return false
-  - Line 72: We check whether the tag result is as expected
+  - Line 66: We check whether the tag result is as expected
-- Line 75-84: We implement the private `CheckTagResult()` method
+- Line 69-78: We implement the private `CheckTagResult()` method
-  - Line 77: We cast the tag pointer to a `Property` struct so we can evaluate it easily
+  - Line 71: We cast the tag pointer to a `Property` struct so we can evaluate it easily
-  - Line 79-80: We check that bit 31 on the tag request / response field is set.
+  - Line 73-74: We check that bit 31 on the tag request / response field is set.
 This flags successful handling of the tag
-  - Line 82-83: We check that the size returned in the tag request / response field is not zero
+  - Line 76-77: We check that the size returned in the tag request / response field is not zero
-- Line 86-97: We implement the private `FillTag()` method
+- Line 80-91: We implement the private `FillTag()` method
-  - Line 88-89: We do a sanity check that the tag pointer is not null, and the size is at least the minimum.
+  - Line 82-83: We do a sanity check that the tag pointer is not null, and the size is at least the minimum.
 If not, we return false
-  - Line 91: We cast the tag pointer to a `Property` struct so we can evaluate it easily
+  - Line 85: We cast the tag pointer to a `Property` struct so we can evaluate it easily
-  - Line 92: We set the tagID
+  - Line 86: We set the tagID
-  - Line 93: We set the tag buffer size (which is the size of the tag - the header size)
+  - Line 87: We set the tag buffer size (which is the size of the tag - the header size)
-  - Line 94: We set the tag request code
+  - Line 88: We set the tag request code
-- Line 99-135: We implement the private `GetTags()` method
+- Line 93-129: We implement the private `GetTags()` method
-  - Line 101-102: We do a sanity check that the tag pointer is not null, and the size is at least the minimum.
+  - Line 95-96: We do a sanity check that the tag pointer is not null, and the size is at least the minimum.
 If not, we return false
-  - Line 104: We calculate the size of the mailbox buffer (in this case the size of the mailbox buffer header, the size of the property tag we wish to rqeuest, and the end tag size)
+  - Line 98: We calculate the size of the mailbox buffer (in this case the size of the mailbox buffer header, the size of the property tag we wish to rqeuest, and the end tag size)
-  - Line 105-106: We do a sanity check that the mailbox buffer size is a multiple of 4.
+  - Line 99-100: We do a sanity check that the mailbox buffer size is a multiple of 4.
 If not, we return false
-  - Line 108: We retrieve the coherent page for the mailbox, and cast it to a `MailboxBuffer` for easy manipulation
+  - Line 102: We retrieve the coherent page for the mailbox, and cast it to a `MailboxBuffer` for easy manipulation
-  - Line 110: We set the mailbox buffer size
+  - Line 104: We set the mailbox buffer size
-  - Line 111: We set the mailbox request code
+  - Line 105: We set the mailbox request code
-  - Line 112: We copy the contents of the tag we pass in to the mailbox buffer
+  - Line 106: We copy the contents of the tag we pass in to the mailbox buffer
-  - Line 114: We calculate the address just after the tag, and cast it to a 32 bit unsigned int pointer
+  - Line 108: We calculate the address just after the tag, and cast it to a 32 bit unsigned int pointer
-  - Line 115: We set the end tag ID
+  - Line 109: We set the end tag ID
-  - Line 116: We perform a sync using `DataSyncBarrier()` as before
+  - Line 110: We perform a sync using `DataSyncBarrier()` as before
-  - Line 119: We convert the mailbox buffer address to VC address space as before
+  - Line 113: We convert the mailbox buffer address to VC address space as before
-  - Line 120-123: We can `WriteRead()` on the mailbox, and check the return value.
+  - Line 114-117: We can `WriteRead()` on the mailbox, and check the return value.
 If not the same as the address we passed in, we return false
-  - Line 125: We perform a sync using `DataMemBarrier()` as before
+  - Line 119: We perform a sync using `DataMemBarrier()` as before
-  - Line 127-130: We check that the requestCode is equal to success `0x80000000`, and return false if not
+  - Line 121-124: We check that the requestCode is equal to success `0x80000000`, and return false if not
-  - Line 132: We copy the tag contents back to the tag
+  - Line 126: We copy the tag contents back to the tag

 As you can see, we use a function `memcpy()` here to copy data, which is a standard C function.
 However, we need to implement it.